systeminit/si/app/auth-portal/src/content/tutorial/06-customizing.md

 }
 ```

-Press the `Execute` button to see the Qualification status change to an failure state, in both the Customize and Model Windows.
+Press the `Execute` button to see the Qualification status change to a failure state, in both the Customize and Model Windows.

 ![Qualification status failed on purpose](/tutorial-img/06-customizing/qualification_status_failed_on_purpose.png)